 Each group may send a representative to the monthly PCI business meeting to vote on all matters, including the election of PCI officers.
 PCI also elects and sends a delegate to represent our groups at the Pacific Northwest Region One Assembly and the World Service Business Conference.

 How can I be a part of Pierce County Intergroup?

 OA has identified a number of tools that help us achieve and maintain abstinence and recovery from our disease when used on a regular basis.
 Service is one of these nine tools and PCI offers a number of opportunities to serve the members and groups in our area.
 Opportunities include representing a group at the monthly PCI business meeting, serving as a PCI officer, volunteering to assist in planning an event, providing feedback on PCI initiatives, serving as the PCI delegate, or sharing specific skills such as preparing a flyer or writing content for our newsletter.
-Please reach out to our PCI Chair (firstname.lastname@example.org) to find out how you can contribute.
+You can read about opportunities here.
+Please reach out to our PCI Chair (email@example.com) to find out how you can contribute.

 When does PCI meet?

 The PCI business meeting is held the second Saturday of each month from noon to 1:00 PM .
 See the Events page for how to attend virtually.
 Any member who attends a Pierce County OA meeting is welcome; however, only group representatives may vote.